zhcmeng/smolagents/docs/README.md

 Use the relative style to link to the new file so that the versioned docs continue to work.

+For an example of a rich moved section set please see the very end of [the transformers Trainer doc](https://github.com/huggingface/transformers/blob/main/docs/source/en/main_classes/trainer.md).

 ## Writing Documentation - Specification

-The `huggingface/accelerate` documentation follows the [Google documentation](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) style for docstrings, although we can write them directly in Markdown.
+The `huggingface/agents` documentation follows the [Google documentation](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html) style for docstrings, although we can write them directly in Markdown.